 An attestation in DRIP is a signed assertion.
-The signer may be a claimant or a third party.
+The signer may be the claimant or a related party with stake in the assertion(s).
 Under DRIP this is normally used when an entity asserts a relationship with another entity, along with other information, and the asserting entity signs the assertion, thereby making it an attestation.